aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-dxf-to-wmf-format/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Exporting DXF to WMF Format - Aspose.CAD Guide
+# Create PDF from CAD: Export DXF to WMF with Aspose.CAD

 ## Introduction

-Welcome to our comprehensive tutorial on exporting DXF files to PDF format using Aspose.CAD for .NET!
-If you're a developer looking to seamlessly integrate this functionality into your .NET applications, you're in the right place.
-In this guide, we'll walk you through the process step by step, ensuring you grasp each concept thoroughly.
+In this comprehensive tutorial you’ll learn how to **create PDF from CAD** files by exporting a DXF drawing to WMF and then to PDF using Aspose.CAD for .NET.
+Whether you’re building a desktop utility or a server‑side conversion service, the steps below give you a clear, production‑ready workflow.

+## Quick Answers
+- **What library do I need?** Aspose.CAD for .NET (supports .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6).
+- **Which file formats are involved?** DXF → WMF → PDF (export dxf to pdf).
+- **How many lines of code?** Only two API calls after setting rasterization options.
+- **Can I process large drawings?** Yes – Aspose.CAD processes multi‑hundred‑page files without loading the whole file into memory.
+- **Do I need a license for development?** A free trial works for testing; a commercial license is required for production.

+## How to create PDF from CAD using Aspose.CAD?

+Load your DXF file with `Image.Load("sample.dxf")`, configure rasterization via `CadRasterizationOptions`, wrap those settings in a `PdfOptions` object, and finally call `image.Save("output.pdf", pdfOptions)`.
+This end‑to‑end flow converts the CAD drawing into a high‑quality PDF in just a few lines of C# code, preserving layers, line weights, and colors.

 ## Prerequisites

-Before diving into the tutorial, make sure you have the following prerequisites in place:
+Before you start, ensure you have:

-- Aspose.CAD for .NET Library: Ensure you have the Aspose.CAD library integrated into your .NET project.
-If not, you can download it from the [website](https://releases.aspose.com/cad/net/).
+- **Aspose.CAD for .NET Library** – download it from the [website](https://releases.aspose.com/cad/net/).

-- DXF File: Prepare a DXF file that you want to export to PDF.
-If you don't have one, you can use the provided "conic_pyramid.dxf" file in the tutorial.
+- **A DXF source file** – you can use the sample `conic_pyramid.dxf` supplied with the tutorial.

-Now, let's get started!
+Aspose.CAD supports **50+ input and output formats** (including DWG, DXF, DGN, WMF, PDF) and can handle files larger than 200 MB without consuming excessive memory.

 ## Import Namespaces

-Begin by importing the necessary namespaces into your .NET project.
-This step ensures that you have access to all the classes and methods required for DXF to PDF conversion.
+Add the required namespaces so the classes are available in your code.

 ```csharp
 using System;